 I am composing this letter on behalf of my generation, widely known as the Millennial generation to document the series of rather grim events that unfolded at the start of the year.
-I will continue Part II of this letter at the end of the year in a much more positive note, I hope.
+I will continue the next part of this letter at after a year in a much more positive tone, I hope.

 The year 2019 was coming to an end.
 Most of the folks my age were either married or in the process of doing so.
 We were just at that phase in life where we felt it’s probably a now or never kind of thing.

 Some would wait until the next year to put a ring on it.
 They cherished being eternally bonded with their significant other for that upcoming year because numerically it had a nice ring to it.

 That year would be 2020 (MMXX) Anno Domini.

 T’was to be a year where people would live out their dreams and smash all of their goals and aspirations; or so they thought!